 But why do some presentations fail to engage and inspire, while others leave a lasting impression?

 Preparing a Business Presentation is a real skill; a core business skills.
 And it’s a skill you can learn.
-Over the last 15 years we’ve coached thousands of people to be brilliant business presenters.
+Over the last 15 years we’ve coached thousands of people to overcome their poor presentation skills and be brilliant business presenters.

-Whether you’re delivering a persuasive presentation in front of an audience or hosting virtual presentations for remote locations, being prepared and intentional in your approach is crucial.
+Whether you’re delivering a persuasive presentation in front of an audience or hosting virtual presentations for remote locations, being prepared is essential.

 Let’s review each of these reasons in more detail: